natemcmaster/dotnet-serve/README.md

   -p|--port <PORT>                     Port to use [8080].
 Use 0 for a dynamic port.
   -a|--address <ADDRESS>               Address to use.
 [Default = localhost].
                                        Accepts IP addresses,
-                                       'localhost' for only accept requests from loopback connections, or 'any' to accept requests from any IP address.
+                                       'localhost' to accept only loopback requests, or 'any' to accept requests from any IP address.
-  --path-base <PATH>                   The base URL path of postpended to the site url.
+  --path-base <PATH>                   The base URL path appended to the site URL.
   --reverse-proxy <MAPPING>            Map a path pattern to another url.
                                        Expected format is <SOURCE_PATH_PATTERN>=<DESTINATION_URL_PREFIX>.
                                        SOURCE_PATH_PATTERN uses ASP.NET routing syntax.
 Use {**all} to match anything.